OctopusDeploy/Halibut/docs/halibut-protocol.md

     3. The **Service** Waits for a **Request** message.
 If waiting times out the connection is closed and recreated starting again from step `1.Identification`.
     4. When the **Client** makes a new RPC call the same TCP connection is re-used and the process starts again at step `2.Message exchange`.

 Under polling mode, unlike listening, the Client will periodically send a no-op NUL Request to the Service to keep the TCP connection alive.
+This avoids a timeout occuring in step `3.3`.

 ![Polling client protocol data exchange](images/pollingprotocoldata.png)